alex-eleva/shiny-octo-fortnight/rules.md

 ## How will will communicate difficulties with a task assigned to us

+We will message each other in a text group chat to communicate difficulties.
+Others will be able to respond to the message and help out with information.

 ## How we will back up each other to ensure that deadlines are not missed